Bikeman868/NPL/docs/SYNTAX.md

 one.
 This is necessary because NPL is a functional language and all data is immutable.
 In NPL you can declare local stack-based variables and mutate their values, but you can not modify the body of a message, map or list after construction.

-Note that the spread operator can be very efficient even for large structures, because everything is immutable.
-It's never necessary to do a deep copy on immutable data structures.
-If I make a new list that comprises all the elements of two existing lists, my new list just has to reference the two existing lists, and no actual copying takes place.
+Note that the spread operator can be very efficient even for large structures.
+Everything is immutable, and it's never necessary to do a deep copy on immutable data structures.
+If I make a new list that comprises all the elements of two existing lists, my new list just has to reference the two existing lists, and no actual copying needs to take place.

 For example, to extend an existing list: